 3. What if I have branches?
 Do you need to pay the Annual Registration Fee?

-If you have other places of business operations or having a branch, you are required to pay the annual fee of 5o0.00.
-However, warehouse or storage separated from your business is not required to pay an annual registration fee unless there are already sales.
+If you have other places of business operations or a branch, you must pay the annual fee of 500.00.
+However, a warehouse or storage separated from your business is not required to pay a yearly registration fee unless there are already sales.